-Lucy is a solicitor and an Associate in the firm.
+Lucy is a solicitor and a Senior Associate in the firm.
 She is a member of our Public Law team.
 She has developed a highly regarded public and administrative law practice and she also assists Michael Imperato in representing Haemophilia Wales, Haemophilia Northern Ireland and numerous clients involved in the Infected Blood Inquiry.

 Lucy graduated from Oxford University in 2005, trained at Gateley Plc and qualified as a Solicitor in 2009.
 She then went on to Tyndallwoods in Birmingham where she developed a focus on public law and civil liberties work, advising on actions against the police, actions against the prison service and local authorities, inquests (deaths in custody and otherwise including jury inquests), appeals against Local Authority penalties and prosecutions and judicial reviews.